tsukutabi/Tsukutabi_iOS_by_samuraikun/README.md

 # Tsukutabi_iOS_by_samuraikun
-This iOS App mainly develop by Yuichi Kojima(samuraikun) and axeralater(https://github.com/axeralater)
+This iOS App mainly develop by samuraikun(https://github.com/samuraikun) and axeralater(https://github.com/axeralater)

 What is "Tsukutabi"!?

  This App is available to planing trip by yourself.
  When we dicide going to trip, we must consider about destination, trafic, booking hotel.
  But, these process are required some accounts to use each web service.